 Content & SEO.
 Two different things or one ideal couple?
 A lot of people think SEO and content are separate players.
 Well, they aren’t.
 They perfectly complement each other.
 SEO is all about content and content is all about SEO.

-There are still blog posts on how perfect content doesn’t need SEO or why content marketers don’t need SEO.
+There are blog posts saying that unique content doesn’t need SEO or how content marketers don’t need to optimize.
 The truth is they’re all wrong.
 Stop looking at them as “SEO vs. content marketing” and start exploring how well they fit together.

 Can you imagine high-quality content without on-page SEO or without quality backlinks?
 Likewise, can you imagine a perfect website in terms of SEO made of content that no one reads?